Sha Samuels: World of Sport Wrestling (2017)

 On 23 March 2017 Impact Wrestling announced that they would be teaming with ITV to yet again bring back World of Sport Wrestling with Jeff Jarrett as an executive producer as a ten episode series.
 The show was announced to be taping at Preston Guild Hall on 25 and 26 May.
 Samuels was confirmed as one of the independent wrestlers to be part of the roster.

 WWE NXT UK (2021–2022)

 In January 2021, Samuels profile was added to the WWE Performance Center roster, indicating that he has signed with WWE.
 On the 14 January episode of NXT UK, Sha made his debut under the name Ed Harvey, in a losing effort against Joe Coffey, however, during the match, Samuels renounced the "Ed Harvey" name and declared himself to be "Sha Samuels", with the announcers referring to him as such for the remainder of the match.
-Since then, Samuels has been associated with long-time friend Noam Dar on NXT UK programming.
+Since that point onwards, Samuels was associated with his long-time friend Noam Dar on the NXT UK programming.

 On 18 August 2022, Samuels was released from his WWE contract.